pxslip/db-studio/docs/app/data-model.md

 ## Relationships

-Directus supports all standard [types of relationships](#types-of-relationships), as well as a few more of its own compound types.
+DB Studio supports all standard [types of relationships](#types-of-relationships), as well as a few more of its own compound types.
 To learn more, see our guide on [relationships](/configuration/data-model/relationships).